bulletproofnetworks/ruby-style-guide/INSTALL.md

 ```

 ###### NOTE
-Inheritance from gems in rubocop requires version **0.35**.
+Inheritance from gems in rubocop requires a minimum of version **0.35**.
 When running *bundle install* ensure that the version of the rubocop gem is up to date.

 Alternatively you can set this in the **Gemfile** like so...